Winters0x168/Haste/Docs/Development/Renderer.md

 ## Rendering in detail

 #### When we complete a pre-image(a wireframe sketch) , rendering is used, which adds in bitmap textures or procedural textures,lights,bump mapping and relative position to other objects.
-The result is a completed image the consumer or indented viewer sees.
+The result is a completed image the consumer or indented viewer sees.Animations will require several frames(images) to be rendered,and compiled together in an animation software for the final animation(rendered video) output.